OpenEvalProject/evals/manuscripts/elife-73835/v2/manuscript.md

 We further simulate the systems for 400 ns (150 ns for two residues deletion in GAL) after introducing these changes.
 Interestingly, in all the cases (Case 1 to Case 4), we observed loss of interactions (H-bonds) at the PRL-GAL interface, which eventually led to the loss of β-sheet structures (Figure 4h, Figure 4—figure supplement 4).
 It is worth mentioning here that a single mutation in PRL (Y147P; Case 3) was sufficient to disrupt the secondary structure formation, suggesting its key role in inducing the formation of β-sheet during co-aggregation of PRL and GAL (Figure 4h).
 Thus, the MD simulation results convincingly show that mutation or deletion at the PRL-GAL interface could result in the loss of β-sheet formation, which eventually affects the PRL-GAL co-aggregation.

-## Release of functional PRL and GAL from PRL-GAL amyloids
+### Release of functional PRL and GAL from PRL-GAL amyloids

 Protein/peptide misfolding and aggregation lead to irreversible amyloid formation, which is stable and does not readily disassemble to monomer.
 However, many studies recently showed the release of monomers and oligomers from disease-associated amyloids (Bemporad and Chiti, 2012; Cascella et al., 2021).
 In contrast, amyloid formation related to SGs biogenesis is reversible and should be able to release functional monomers in the extracellular space for their function (Maji et al., 2009a; Jacob et al., 2016; Anoop et al., 2014).
 To address whether any functional advantage of co-aggregation over homotypic aggregation by PRL and GAL, we determined the relative monomer release capability of PRL/GAL monomer, and PRL-GAL co-amyloids; along with preformed fibrils of PRL (in the presence of CSA) and GAL (in the presence of Hep) using dialysis method (Maji et al., 2009a; Jacob et al., 2016; Anoop et al., 2014).
 The concentration of released monomers (if any) in the dialysate was measured by UV-Vis spectroscopy at different time points.
 Intriguingly, we found that PRL-CSA, GAL-Hep, and PRL-GAL amyloids could indeed release monomers with time (Figure 5a).
 Interestingly, the amyloid fibrils of PRL and GAL formed in presence of glycosaminoglycans (CSA and Hep, respectively) released monomeric hormones in a slow and sustained manner upon dilution in 10 mM Tris-HCl, pH 7.4 (Figure 5a).

 ![Figure 5.](https://cdn.elifesciences.org/articles/73835/elife-73835-fig5-v2.jpg)

 **Figure 5.:** (a) The kinetics of monomer release from various amyloids showing the continuous release of monomeric hormones.
 The experiment is performed three times with similar results.
 Values represent mean ± SEM for n = 3 independent experiments. (b) Saturation concentrations of different released monomers from fibrils along with the monomeric controls are shown.
 Values represent mean ± SEM for n = 3 independent experiments. (c) The secondary structure of released monomers showing their corresponding native secondary structures as confirmed by the CD. (d) Nb2 cell proliferation study showing biological activity of released PRL from either PRL-CSA or PRL-GAL fibrils.
 Freshly dissolved protein was used as a control.
 Values represent mean ± SEM for n = 3 independent experiments. (e) EC50 values showing the released PRL monomers have similar bioactivity compared to freshly dissolved monomeric PRL.
-Values represent mean ± SEM for n = 3 independent experiments.Figure 5—source data 1.
+Values represent mean ± SEM for n = 3 independent experiments.

 However, the release of monomeric PRL and GAL hormones from the co-aggregated PRL-GAL fibril was faster compared to the PRL and GAL released from their glycosaminoglycans-mediated fibrils.
 This was confirmed by their release profile as well as saturation concentrations (Figure 5a–b).
 CD spectroscopy of the dialysate showed that the released PRL monomer retained its native conformation (Figure 5c).